mas-andri/QA-SauceDemo-CypressAutomation/README.md

 SauceDemo is a web-based e-commerce demo application created by Sauce Labs for practicing and testing software quality assurance, automation, and performance testing.
 The application simulates a simple online store where users can log in, browse products, add items to a cart, sort products, proceed through a checkout process, and log out.

+## Reports and Documentation

+This section provides direct access to detailed testing documents, including the Test Plan, Test Scenarios, Test Cases, and Bug Reports.
+Each document outlines the testing approach, execution details, and identified issues throughout the testing process.

 Website URL: https://www.saucedemo.com

 - [Test Plan](https://docs.google.com/document/d/1K6Uy9S0fTBt9BNnOB806961vkUsOdrP_85xaJaBhA7I/edit?usp=sharing)